ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/yolo-on-himax/flash-and-run.md

 ## Connect the module

+To prepare for the next steps, it's time to get the board set up.
 Insert the Flexible printed circuit (FPC) into the Grove Vision AI V2 module.
 Lift the dark grey latch on the connector as per the image below.

 ![unlatched](./unlatched.jpg)